Every single activity you take on, how petty that might be, will one day be your last.

 - All good things come to an end

-- Our lives weren’t actually so bad!
+- My life wasn’t actually so bad!

 And bad things will happen!
 We will receive bad news sooner or later that will impact our lives forever!

-You know it I know it.
+You know it, I know it.

 You just don’t want to start realizing what you have when that happens.